 We spent several hours walking around and viewing the glass on exhibit and learning about how glass is mass-produced in so many forms- light bulbs, glass bottles, Pyrex, and more.

 Don't Miss the Chance to Participate!

-The highlight of our trip came at the end when I surprised the kids by signing up each of us to work with an artist to make our own glass ornament!
-First she removed a nice glob of molten glass from the kiln…
+The absolute highlight of our trip came at the end when I surprised the kids by signing each of us up to work with an artist to make our own glass ornament!

 You then get to select the colors and the shape of the ornament you wish to make, and the artist picks up the colored pieces of glass that adhere to what she has on the end of the tube, and she starts to shape it.
 Then it is your turn to get involved by blowing into the tube to create the ornament.

-Using a tweezer-type of tool, she pulled the end of glass to achieve a tear drop shape (as my son requested).
+Using a tweezer-type of a tool, she pulled the end of the glass to achieve a teardrop shape (as my son requested).

 The glass studio shipped our ornaments to us the next day, and they are still one of my favorite “souvenirs” from any trip we have ever taken!